To: Laurie Gogh, traditionally published author of several books, including Kite Strings of the Southern Cross: A Woman's Travel Odyssey

 I have nothing against people who want to self-publish, especially if they’re elderly.
 Thank you for that!
 Me too!
 Perhaps they want to write their life story and have no time to learn how to write well enough to be published traditionally.
 Laurie, just say that they are going to die soon!
 Death adds drama!
 Make this piece come alive!
 It makes a great gift for their grandchildren.
 But self-publishing needs to be labelled as such.Memo to self: get Amazon to create a category for people who quickly write and self-publish books before they die but do not have the time to become great writers like Laurie.
 The only similarity between published and self-published books is they each have words on pages inside a cover.
 Rewrite.
 Clunky.
 Maybe something like: Self-published and published books share one thing: words on pages between covers.
 Or something like that.
 Laurie, you're the wordsmith:) Oh... we should say "traditionally" published.
 The similarities end there.
 And every

 Author Brad Thor (what has he written?) agrees: “The important role that publishers fill is to separate the wheat from the chaff.
 If you’re a good writer and have a great book you should be able to get a publishing contract.”
 Laurie, can we give that quote a rethink?
-Not only is it bland and kinda wrong, but the cliché police are on their way...lol)
+Not only is it bland and kinda wrong, but the cliché police are outside.
+They want you to come out with your hands up...lol

 Let’s all give the written word the respect it deserves.
 Laurie, not a bad closing, but I am still left hanging by the question posed in your opening: why don't you self publish?
 Surely you could afford an editor and no longer need to fear gatekeepers?
 Please rethink this entire piece and give it the work it requires.
 Get rid of the repetition and, remember, facts speak volumes.
 Your opener suggests that self-publishers make more money than traditionally published authors--and you never touch this important aspect again.
 I'm afraid I can't run this piece as it is; feels too much like an "intelligent" rant by a wine-fortified semipro blogger.
 Good luck!